-Shakespeare Revolutions and Intro Boxes
+Shakespeare Revolutions and Intro Fishing Lure Boxes

 Shakespeare has a varied and largely unrecorded early history.
 The early years c.1902-1905 saw the production of a number of unusual lures consistent with the state of the art at the time.
 Below are several rare pieces: